-ESS 33600 Introduction to Education, Schooling, and Society (must be taken by the middle of junior year)
+ESS 33600 Education, Schooling, and Society (must be taken by the middle of junior year)

-The aim of the introductory course is to introduce some basic questions about the nature and goals of education, its history, and theoretical explanations of influences on learning, teaching, and schooling.
-We will incorporate both classic and current texts.
-The core course will incorporate several disciplinary perspectives.
+This course covers several basic questions about the nature and goals of education, its history, and theoretical explanations of influences on learning, teaching, and schooling.
+Using both classic and current texts, the course incorporates several disciplinary perspectives.

 Elective Courses (9 credits)

-- The third course (3 hours) may be selected from either "Education-Focused" or “Education-General” courses.
+Choose 3 elective courses, at least two from the "Education-Focused" category.
+The third course may be selected from either the "Education-Focused" or “Education-General” lists.
 Ed-General courses treat educational issues as part of a broader curriculum.
-In education-general courses, you should identify yourself to the professor as an ESS Minor and ask to do projects and papers on topics related to education.
+In education-general courses, identify yourself to your professors as an ESS Minor and ask to do projects and papers on topics related to education.

-- Three credits of ESS 47602 Research Lab may be counted as an Education-Focused elective.
+- 3 credits of ESS 47602 Research Lab may be counted as an Education-Focused elective.

-- It may be possible to double-count an ESS elective course with a University or College requirement.
-Please check with the Assistant Dean of your college.
+- It may be possible to double-count one ESS elective course with a University or College requirement.
+Please check with ESS's associate director.

-All ESS minors must complete a capstone project.
-Please see the Capstone Tab for a detailed description of Capstone options.
+All ESS minors complete a capstone research project.
+Please click here for a detailed description of Capstone options.

 To enroll in the minor, schedule an appointment with Associate Director Ann Primus Berends.
 Students must be enrolled in the minor to register for ESS courses.